ColinTimBarndt/rustian-minecraft-server/README.md

 [![Rust](https://img.shields.io/badge/Rust-000000?logo=rust&logoColor=white)](#)
 [![Status: Discontinued](https://img.shields.io/badge/Status-Discontinued-important)](#)

+> **:warning: DISCLAIMER:**
+> I am not going to change the code of this repository.
+The dependencies are outdated and
+> contain serious exploits.
+DO NOT USE THIS SOFTWARE

 Rustian was a school project where I have rewritten the core of a Minecraft Java 1.15.2 Server completely in Rust using the Actor Model to utilize the full potential of a modern CPU. **This project needs OpenSSL to work.**